 Brixen is the number one rewarding bike hotspot for mountain bikers south of the Brenner Pass.
 This is where town, country and flow meet sunny dispositions, clear weather from April to November and a sincere culture of welcome.

-Brixen has been hosting the MOUNTAIN BIKE FESTIVAL since 2012, and since 2017, it is a stage stop for the Shimano E-MOUNTAINBIKE experience.
-In 2018, Brixen Bikepark opened its lines, thanks to Whistler makers Gravity Logic.
+Brixen has been hosting the MOUNTAIN BIKE FESTIVAL since 2012, since 2017 it is a stage stop for the Shimano E-MOUNTAINBIKE experience, and, in 2018, Brixen Bikepark opened its lines.

-On 16th June Brixen Bikepark is going to open: The first mountain bikers already had the opportunity to try out the new lines at the MOUNTAINBIKE Testival in 2017 – and they were impressed with the flow and whistler feeling.
+Since 2018 Brixen Bikepark is open, and mountain bikers are impressed with the flow and whistler feeling.
 Not without reason: After all, the whistler makers of Gravity Logic personally took manners – or excavators – in hand.
 The men from Gravity Logic are masters of their trade and know exactly what fun it is to whom.
-Under their instruction three new dream lines have been built to join the already existing Sky Line (Ex Plose Single Trail).
+There are now four dream lines waiting for you.

 All lines are within reach of the Plose gondola lift from St. Andrea/St. Andrä, starting right from the mountain station lift exit.
 Take the Palmschoß chairlift to return from the Jerry Line, the Hammer Line and the Palm Pro Line to the top station.